 Rachele is “Comasca,” which means she was born and still lives in the beautiful lakeside town of Como, in northern Italy.
 At the young age of 16 she went to Australia and lived with a family while she attended high school.
 She returned to Italy and studied management, tourism, and languages at university in Milan.
 Rachele has lived in Spain and Greece, travelled extensively throughout Europe as well as in Central America and India, but has always returned to her hometown of Como.
 She recently qualified as a licensed trekking guide in Italy and she guides our Cinque Terre and Lake Como walking tours as well as some of our scooter tours (she's a pro at getting around Como by Vespa!).
 When she is not on tour she helps her mother run a shop in the centre of Como, and every year she relaxes on the Greek island of Folegandros where her family has a house.
 Languages: Italian, English, Spanish plus a little German, Russian and Greek.

-Dimitris leads our Cyclades Walk and our Dodecanese Island walk and boat trip.
+Dimitris leads our Cyclades Walk, our boat based tours through the Dodecanese islands and the Meteora to Zagori hike.
 Dimtris is an engineer by training but prefers to lead our hiking tours in Greece.
 His other passions are rock climbing, traditional Greek music (he is a mean Bouzouki player) and poetry.
 He also has a keen nose for good food which is why we are always happy for him to order for us when we are in the local tavernas.
-You will not be disappointed.
-Dimitris also likes to dance, which is a good thing because so do we!
+Dimitris has travelled extensively throughout the Balkans and Turkey.
+His love for the mountains has also brought him to the Dolomites and he happily co-guides our Dolomites Grand Traverse hike whenver he can.
+Previously Dimitris guided for REI Adventures in Greece and his talents were recognized with the REI Top Guide award.
 Languages: Greek and English.

 Mariateresa was born, raised, and lives in Rome where she works as an I.T. engineer.
 She is an avid outdoors woman, departing just about every weekend to hike the Abruzzo mountains.
 Her other passion is wine.
 In fact, she has recently passed the demanding studies and exams to become a qualified sommelier.
 She has explored much of Italy by foot, and travelled extensively throughout Europe.